 Textbook and Resource Allowance is calculated on full time equivalent (FTE) enrolment census data.
 For most schools, payments will be made automatically without the need for manual claim forms.
 See Part 1 for payment details and timeframes.

-Given the additional complexity of enrolment profiles in Schools of Distance Education and campuses of the Australian Agricultural College, separate hard copy claim processes will be used.
+Given the additional complexity of enrolment profiles in Schools of Distance Education (SDE) and campuses of the Australian Agricultural College, separate hard copy claim processes will be used.
 See Part 2 for payment details and timeframes.

 (see separate process for SDEs and Agricultural Colleges)